Code of Conduct for Reserve Bank Staff

 • any private sector entity operating in Australia whose main business is the provision of finance.

-Before accepting any employment, or engaging in any external business activity, that is not prohibited and that does not require the Bank’s prior written consent, you must inform your Head of Department or relevant Governor.
+Before accepting any employment, or engaging in any external business activity, that is not prohibited and that does not require the Bank’s prior written consent, you must inform your Head of Department, relevant Governor or the Chief Operating Officer.

 2.6 Fair dealings with third parties

 You must act honestly and fairly in all your dealings for and on behalf of the Bank.
-Any actual or perceived conflicts of interest should be disclosed to your Head of Department or relevant Governor.
+Any actual or perceived conflicts of interest should be disclosed to your Head of Department, relevant Governor or the Chief Operating Officer.

 You must always adhere to the Procurement and Disposal Policy in any procurement you are engaged in on behalf of the Bank.